WebAssembly/component-model/design/mvp/Explainer.md

 to reuse another component or core module with the same degree of specificity as if the component or core module was nested directly, thereby allowing components to factor out common dependencies without compromising runtime behavior.
-When an `integrity` hash is present without a registry name, the host must locate the contents using the hash (e.g., using an [OCI Registry]).
+When *only* the hash is present (in a `hashname`), the host must locate the contents using the hash (e.g., using an [OCI Registry]).

-The "registry" referred to by dependency names serves to map a hierarchical name and version to either a component or an export of a component.
+The "registry" referred to by dependency names serves to map a hierarchical name and version to a particular module, component or exported definition.
 For example, in the full generality of nested namespaces and packages (🪺), in a registry name `a:b:c/d/e/f`, `a:b:c` traverses a path through namespaces `a` and `b` to a component `c` and `/d/e/f` traverses the exports of `c` (where `d` and `e` must be component exports but `f` can be anything).
 Given this abstract definition, a number of concrete data sources can be interpreted by developer tooling as "registries":
 * a live registry (perhaps accessed via [`warg`])
 * a local filesystem directory (perhaps containing vendored dependencies)
 * a fixed set of host-provided functionality (see also the [built-in modules] proposal)